braden-w/svelte-persisted-writable/README.md

 Tip: If you're using SvelteKit, you can pass `!browser` as the last argument to automatically skip localStorage interactions while rendering server-side.

-### Reading from and writing to the storedWritable
+### Reading from and writing to the persistedWritable

-You can interact with a `storedWritable` in the exact same way as a normal `writable`.
+You can interact with a `persistedWritable` in the exact same way as a normal `writable`.
-Additionally, you can call `storedWritable.clear` to delete any saved data in localStorage, and reset it back to `initialValues`.
+Additionally, you can call `persistedWritable.clear` to delete any saved data in localStorage, and reset it back to `initialValues`.

 ```ts
 // Assuming myStoredWritable is already created as shown above